10 Questions on Icon Design

 .
 A collection of colorful and distinctive icons depicting all transport types for the transport and tourist industries.

 Software Toolbar Icons

-is a collection of top-notch handmade images created by experienced artists for developers and webmasters.
-This icon set covers a wide range of software-related subjects.
+is a pack of top-notch handcrafted icons designed by professional artists for developers and webmasters.
+This icon set covers a broad range of software-related topics.